rudylattae/epo.js/www/index.md

 // Create a namespaced instance var prefs = tote('settings');

-// For the purposes of this example, let's clean house prefs.clear();
+// For the purposes of this example,
-// deletes all the values stored in this namespace
+// delete all the values stored in this namespace prefs.clear();

 // Confirm that we have nothing console.log( prefs.length() );
-// 0 <-- See, I told you!
+// 0

-// Okay, now we store a number (I don't know what its for) prefs.set('count', 500);
+// Store a number
+prefs.set('count', 500);

 // Retrieve what we stored, as the original data type console.log( prefs.get('count') );
-// 500 <-- Kyaa! it is an Integer!
+// 500 <-- Note that it is an Integer.

-// Store some more numbers
+// Store some more numbers (floats and negatives) prefs.set('cost', 35.99);
-prefs.set('cost', 35.99);
 prefs.set('temperature', -25);

-// Take a look at what we have so far console.log( prefs.get('cost') );
-// 35.99
-console.log( prefs.get('temperature') );
-// -25

-// At this point, the number of items in our tote has gone up a bit console.log( prefs.length() );
-// 3 <-- It's a decent number, could go much higher

-// Okay, it's time to jazz it up a bit with a Boolean and a String prefs.set('isActive', true);
+// Throw in a Boolean and a String prefs.set('isActive', true);
 prefs.set('fullName', 'Blazing Hoofs');

-// Now, say we want to see EVERYTHING in our tote console.log( prefs.all() );
+// Look at EVERYTHING in our tote and check the size console.log( prefs.all() );
 // [500, 35.99, -25, true, "Blazing Hoofs"]
 console.log( prefs.length() );
-// 5 <-- Good going, we are stuffing out tote full of goodies!

-// So far we had some fun putting stuff in our tote,
-// but it's getting heavy so we want to take some items out.
-// How?
+// 5

-// It's simple.
-Say you are tired of the `count`.
-// Just reach in an toss it.
-prefs.remove('count');
+// Remove an item from the tote and verify it's gone prefs.remove('count');
 console.log( prefs.get('count') );
-// null <-- Gasp!
-We really chucked it eh?
+// null

-// Now let's just go crazy and get rid of some more stuff. prefs.remove('temperature');
+// Get rid of some more stuff. prefs.remove('temperature');
 prefs.remove('fullName');